Delayed Feedback Modeling with Influence Functions: Experiment

 Ensuring rapid updates of model parameters is crucial for maintaining the freshness of a CVR model.
-Due to space limits, here we only present the runtime performance for the case where all methods using the MLP backbone on the Criteo dataset, as illustrated in Figure \ref{time}.
-Other cases demonstrate similar trend.
+Due to space constraints, we report runtime results only for methods with the MLP backbone on the Criteo dataset, as shown in Figure~\ref{time}.
 We have the following observations: \begin{itemize}[leftmargin=*] \item Compared to Vanilla, ULC requires the training of additional auxiliary models and the alternating training of two models, nearly doubling the training time.
-This indicates that relying on auxiliary models incurs extra time costs, making it inefficient and computationally expensive. \item IF-DFM directly modifies the parameters of the Vanilla method without requiring retraining.
-The parameter update requires only $14.8$ seconds, which constitutes a mere $1.1\%$ of the Vanilla method's training time.
-This demonstrates that our method can efficiently mitigate the delayed feedback problem. \end{itemize}
+This indicates that relying on auxiliary models incurs extra time costs, making it inefficient and computationally expensive. \item IF-DFM updates model parameters without retraining, taking only 14.8 seconds --- just $1.1\%$ of Vanilla’s training time --- demonstrating its high efficiency in addressing delayed feedback.